 Staking is also an important way to participate in the crypto community and help keep the Ethereum ecosystem decentralized, secure, and sustainable.
 The more people and organizations stake on Ethereum – the more validators are working to keep the Ethereum blockchain running.
 Decentralization is all about avoiding single points of failure, and a wider validator network is exactly what's needed to keep Ethereum secure.

 Staked.us is the provider for our Staking integration.
 Staked.us will be responsible for maintaining your validator.
 If a validator is down for a prolonged period of time, there are risks of having your staked ETH slashed, so do your own research to decide whether you want to deposit with this provider.
 Read more about staking on Ethereum with Staked.us on their website.

-Stake your ETH on Eth2 with MEW web
+Stake on Ethereum with MEW web

 Step 1.
 Access MEW web through your preferred access method.

 For help with accessing your wallet on MEW web, see https://help.myetherwallet.com/en/articles/5377855-how-to-access-your-wallet-on-mew-web

 Step 2.
 Head to the DApps section, and select ‘Stake On Eth2'.

 Step 3.
 Enter or select a multiple of 32 ETH.
 For each stake of 32 ETH, Staked.us will create one full validator on your behalf.

 Review the information about your stake with Staked.us and click Next: Withdrawal address.